Universities united in research excellence

 Whether inner-city London, the rural east of England or the coastal towns of the Solent, our communities have their own distinct challenges, yet also many assets.
-Already, our members are ensuring that the impact of their research help to address some of these challenges, while also building partnerships and identifying future Science and Engineering research talent that surrounds their campuses.
+Already, our members are ensuring that the impact of their research help to address some of these challenges, while also building partnerships and identifying future Science and Engineering research talent living in the communities that surround their campuses.

-But our research impacts are not limited to the south east.
+But our research impacts are not limited to the south of England.
 Many communities across the UK and the world have benefited from our members’ research activities.
-Partner institutions outside the south east have had access to the facilities we have developed along with expertise at our universities, through collaborations and other initiatives.
+Partner institutions outside the region have had access to the facilities we have developed along with expertise at our universities, through collaborations and other initiatives.

 - Universities are regional anchors, integral to their ‘place’ in terms of excellent science, the translation of knowledge and skills into local economies, and being open to industry to benefit from access to leading scientists and infrastructure.

 - Our institutions are globally-leading because they have the autonomy to invest in high quality science, and are dynamic in the competitive environment which is essential for the healthy development of excellent and impactful research.

 - The south is a well-established and widely recognised UK hub for science and technology, supported by leading economic and social research.

 - As communities of scholars and researchers, we believe in, and actively promote, the value of collaboration and the sharing of insights and resources in the UK and beyond.

 - Our institutions, individually and in partnership with others and with industry and the public sector, train and develop the next generation of knowledge workers, raising the profile of UK-based research and innovation.